mtlynch/mtlynch.io/_posts/2017-09-15-human-code-reviews.md

 * Recognizing the scope of a review and staying within it
 * Mitigating stalemates

-*Thanks to [@global4g](https://twitter.com/global4g), who read an early draft of this post and provided valuable feedback.*
+*Thanks to [@global4g](https://twitter.com/global4g) for providing valuable feedback on an early draft of this post.*